mtarunpr/cs61/asm7/README.md

 * Which parts of `std::string`’s representation seem to have similar meaning in all three hexdumps from `modify`?
-* What differentiates the addresses and values in the three hexdump loops in `iterate`?
+* What differentiates the addresses and values in the `iterate*` loops?

 4\.
 If you have extra time, repeat this exercise for `./vectorrep | less`.